matrix-org/matrix-spec/content/client-server-api/_index.md

 #### Notes on identity servers

-Identity servers in Matrix store bindings (relationships) between a user's third party identifier, typically email or phone number, and their user ID.
+Identity servers in Matrix store bindings (relationships) between a user's third-party identifier, typically email or phone number, and their user ID.
 Once a user has chosen an identity server, that identity server should be used by all clients.